 In relation to large mining companies, the Income Tax Law provides that the profits of foreign corporations, limited liability companies and affiliated companies may be levied at the time the income is earned or when profits are distributed to shareholders.
-The corporate income tax rate, paid by all companies, is 17 per cent (called first category tax).
-There is a 35 per cent tax (called the additional tax) on profit remittances abroad, against which the aforesaid 17 per cent can be credited.
-Individuals domiciled in Chile pay a second category tax on their work-related income and an overall surtax on other income.
-Non-domiciled individuals and legal entities pay additional withholding tax on Chilean-sourced income.
+The corporate income tax rate, paid by all companies, is 17 per cent (called 'first category tax').
+There is a 35 per cent tax (called 'additional tax') on dividends or profit remittances to non-Chilean shareholders.
+The aforesaid 17 per cent can be deducted as a credit from the additional tax.
+Individuals resident or domiciled in Chile pay personal income taxes (called 'second category tax') on their work-related income and an overall surtax on other types of income on a progressive rate schedule from zero per cent to 40 per cent.
+Non-resident individuals and entities are subject to gross withholding taxes on Chilean-sourced income and on certain remittances that may technically not constitute income sourced in Chile.
 For tax purposes, 'taxable income' is defined and may include capital gains.

-Most companies are required to pay first category tax on their annual accrued income.
+Most companies are required to pay first category tax on their annual accrued net taxable income.
 If the income is not invested in the company but instead paid out (dividends, partner withdrawals or, in the case of a branch, remitted abroad to the head office), it is then taxed again in the hands of the recipients.
-A company's income is not taxed when distributed to other companies in Chile.
+Double taxation of shareholders is eliminated through an integration system based on a credit method, under which the first category tax can be fully credited against the shareholder level tax.
+Profit distributions among Chilean resident entities are not subject to tax..